Pwd9000-ML/blog-devto/posts/Azure-Nibble-Resource-Graph-Hosts-File/Azure-Nibble-Resource-Graph-Hosts-File.md

 ![save](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Nibble-Resource-Graph-Hosts-File/assets/save.png)

+The **Kusto Query Language** is truly a powerful query tool that can be utilized in many different scenarios and is the main query language used in Azure Data Explorer and Azure Monitor.
+To learn more about KQL have a look at the following [sample queries](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuremonitor) that can be used in Azure Monitor.

 I hope you have enjoyed this post and have learned something new.
 You can also find the query code sample for this tutorial on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Azure-Nibble-Resource-Graph-Hosts-File/code) page. :heart:

 ### _Author_